SONOMA, Calif. (AP) — The Latest on wildfires in California (all times local):

-Officials say fire crews have made progress on the deadliest of two dozen fires burning in Northern California.
+Officials say fire crews have made progress on one of 22 fires burning in Northern California.

-Department of Forestry and Fire Protection spokesman Daniel Berlant said Thursday the blaze burning in Sonoma County is 10 percent contained.
+Department of Forestry and Fire Protection spokesman Daniel Berlant said Thursday a blaze burning in Napa and Sonoma Counties is 10 percent contained.

 But he warns that potential gusty winds forecast to hit the area later in the day could hamper firefighting efforts.